What Is The Best Desiccant Dehumidifier? Top 8 Options Reviewed…

 - Limited capacity

-- Depending on the style, they can be lower value compared to compressor-style dehumidifiers
+- Depending on the style, they can be of lower value compared to compressor-style dehumidifiers

 - Potential odor release.